Advance Notice

 1997-1999: In 1997, Neil sold Northwest Prime Time to Get Up & Go, a company that bought up senior papers all across the country.
 But, as readers back then were fond of saying with a tut-tut and knowing chuckle, "Get Up & Go got up and went!"
 The company had expanded too quickly and senior newspapers across the nation closed en-masse.
 Since Chris's employment had switched from Northwest Prime Time to Get Up & Go, he was suddenly out of a job.
 Back home, he and I -- despite having no experience or much in the way of monetary resources to call our own -- decided to try our hand at filling the void in the local senior newspaper landscape.

-1999-2000: In November 1999, 25 years ago this month, we began our quest go publish the new Northwest Prime Time.
+1999-2000: In November 1999, 25 years ago this month, we began our quest to publish the new Northwest Prime Time.
 We found a financial backer and our first senior newspaper appeared hot off the presses in March 2000.
 Soon enough, we transitioned from being mere publishers to becoming publishers AND owners when the backers gracefully bowed out (I seem to recall the phrase "bleeding money").

 Our first-ever newspaper, printed in March 2000, featured this cover photo.
 It is a stock photo from a disk we purchased, but his smiling face had women of a certain age calling us to ask, "Who is that cover boy?
 Is he single?"

 2000-2008: Merrily we rolled along until 2008.
 Northwest Prime Time was going gangbusters; it funded the purchase of a dream home and saw success beyond our modest aspirations.
-But the rigors of publishing -- which included research, writing, editing, delivering papers throughout the region, running a business, coordinating with printers, distributors, independent contractors, contributing writers and especially unforgiving deadlines that meant pulling all-nighters -- was proving to be incompatible with having a sane life.
+But the rigors of publishing -- which included research, writing, editing, layout and production, delivering papers throughout the region, mailing subscriptions, paying bills and running a business, coordinating with printers, distributors, independent contractors, contributing writers and especially unforgiving deadlines that meant pulling all-nighters -- was proving to be incompatible with having a sane life.
 So, the main change of note was moving from a monthly schedule to publishing 10 times per year -- mainly so I could carve out a little time away from work.
 Man oh man, after so many years, that first taste of freedom from the grind was savored at a stone cabin amongst the trees on Samish Island overlooking the sparking bay and listening to the calls of songbirds, great blue herons and soaring eagles.
 It was glorious

 The Stone Cottage on Samish Island

-2008-2019: The Great Recession, the rise of the digital world, and the dawn of the Pandemic saw us trying this tact and that tact to stay in business.
+2008-2019: The Great Recession, the rise of the digital world, and the dawn of the Pandemic saw us trying this tactic and that tactic to stay in business.
 We were able to hang on despite famous local publications becoming all-digital or going out of business altogether.
 We attribute our ability to stay in business to the fact that we were so small and able to remain flexible, plus Chris got a weekend job.

 2019-2022: In 2019, struggling against the Pandemic and the digital forces that were causing untold newspapers across the world to shut down, Northwest Prime Time changed to a six-times-per-year schedule.
 That move bought us some time, and we continued to roll along in print until Spring 2022 when our last hurrah featured Knute "The Mossback" Berger on the cover.
 (By the way, Mossback was a fun and fascinating person to interview - here is the link to the article: At Large with Knute “Mossback” Berger.)
 In 2022, The New York Times ran a feature that read: "Over 360 newspapers in the United States have gone out of business since just before the start of the pandemic."